What To Wear At The Races

 Ladies’ Accessories to Wear on a Summer Day

-A hat or a fascinator is an amazing choice for many ladies going racing – especially on a Ladies’ Day.
-This can make your outfit much more dressy and can also keep the sun out of your eyes without having to wear sunglasses.
+A hat or a fascinator is an excellent choice for many ladies attending a race, especially on a Ladies’ Day.
+This can make your outfit much more dressy and also keep the sun out of your eyes without the need for sunglasses.

 What to Wear to The Races in Summer – Men

-There are always plenty of outfits for men to wear to the races but it’s finding the right one to stand out on a summer’s day and not be too hot.
+There are always plenty of outfits for men to wear to the race, but it’s finding the right one that stands out on a summer’s day without being too hot.

-If you’re someone who likes to dress up in a suit then it’s best to go with a lightweight suit so you don’t get too warm.
+If you’re someone who likes to dress up in a suit, it’s best to opt for a lightweight one so you don’t get too warm.

-With it being summer why not add some colour?
+With summer here, why not add some colour?
 A light-coloured suit with a collared shirt would match the summer theme – with it being such a bright day, let’s go with some bright colours!

-You may have a favourite suit and whether it’s navy or black, why not add a coloured shirt (light pink or baby blue) instead of white to lighten up the outfit?
-A coloured tie can also be a great addition as well.
+You may have a favourite suit, and whether it’s navy or black, why not add a coloured shirt (light pink or baby blue) instead of white to lighten up the outfit?
+A coloured tie can also be a great addition.

 mens outfit for races

-What to wear to races male – colourful tie, linen suit and smart shoes always work well.
+What to wear to races, males – a colourful tie, a linen suit, and smart shoes always work well.

 On a sunny day, you want to wear the least amount of layers possible, even on your feet.
-Loafers are great to wear to the races as you don’t need to wear them with socks (unless you want to) and they are very smart horse racing attire.
+Loafers are great to wear to the races as you don’t need to wear them with socks (unless you want to), and they are brilliant horse racing attire.

 mens footwear for race day